kimfucious/ReactReduxTypeScript/README.md

 #### State

-If youre not using hooks, there are two ways to use state in a class-based component.
+If you're not using hooks, there are two ways to use state in a class-based component.

 Option One (w/ constructor):